Featured Rowmark Stories

 Todd's anniversary isn't the only celebration for Rowmark Ski Academy this year.
 Rowmark is also excited to celebrate its 40th anniversary with a celebration weekend, March 10–12.

-Rowmarker Mary Bocock verbally commits to ski for NCAA Division 1 Dartmouth College.
+Rowmarker Mary Bocock to Ski for NCAA Division I Dartmouth College Beginning in Fall 2023

 At only 18 years old, Rowmarker Mary Bocock has already had an impressive skiing career.